Dial-up Internet access: Compression by the ISP

-As telephone-based Internet lost popularity in the mid-2000s, some Internet service providers such as TurboUSA, Netscape, CdotFree, and NetZero started using data compression to increase the perceived speed.
+As telephone-based Internet lost popularity by the mid-2000s, some Internet service providers such as TurboUSA, Netscape, CdotFree, and NetZero started using data compression to increase the perceived speed.
 As an example, EarthLink advertises "surf the Web up to 7x faster" using a compression program on images, text/html, and SWF flash animations prior to transmission across the phone line.

 The pre-compression operates much more efficiently than the on-the-fly compression of V.44 modems.
 Typically, website text is compacted to 5%, thus increasing effective throughput to approximately 1000 kbit/s, and JPEG/GIF/PNG images are lossy-compressed to 15–20%, increasing effective throughput up to 300 kbit/s.

 The drawback of this approach is a loss in quality, where the graphics acquire compression artifacts taking on a blurry or colorless appearance.
 However, the transfer speed is dramatically improved.
 If desired, the user may choose to view uncompressed images instead, but at a much slower load rate.
 Since streaming music and video are already compressed at the source, they are typically passed by the ISP unaltered.

 Usage in other devices

-Other devices, such as satellite receivers and digital video recorders (such as TiVo), have also used dial-up connection using a household phone socket.
+Other devices, such as satellite receivers and digital video recorders (such as TiVo), have also used a dial-up connection using a household phone socket.
 This connection allowed to download data at request and to report usage (e.g. ordering pay-per-view) to the service provider.
 This feature did not require an Internet service provider account – instead, the device's internal modem dialed the server of the service provider directly.
 These devices may experience difficulties when operating on a VoIP line because the compression could alter the modem signal.
 Later, these devices moved to using an Ethernet connection to the user's Internet router, which became a more convenient approach due to the growth in popularity of broadband.